Nexmo/station/_documentation/en/dispatch/overview.md

 This API is currently in Beta.

-In this release Nexmo provides a failover template.
+In this release Vonage provides a failover template.
 The failover template instructs the [Messages API](/messages/overview) to send a message to the specified channel.
 If that message fails immediately or if the `condition_status` is not reached within the specified time period the next message is sent.

-Nexmo always welcomes your feedback.
+Vonage always welcomes your feedback.
 Your suggestions help us improve the product.
 If you do need help, please email [api.support@vonage.com](mailto:api.support@vonage.com) and include Workflow API in the subject line.
 Please note that during the Beta period, support times are limited to Monday to Friday.

 ## Supported features